pandyapurvi/address-diary-react-client/README.md

 # Address Diary
 Property address management Application built using React and Ruby on Rails.

+* Please run the server first and then start client.

 ### Initial setup for server
 ```